 Another feature of the Homestead Law is the allowance for the filing of an Elderly Homestead Declaration, which defines an elder as a person who is 62 years of age or older and provides protection of $500,000 for each qualified person.

-The Register further noted, “Back in March of 2011, the Homestead law was updated so that a valid Homestead cannot be terminated when refinancing a mortgage.
+The Register further noted, "In March of 2011, the Homestead Law was updated so that a valid Homestead is not terminated when refinancing a mortgage.
 Other changes that took place back in 2011 state that a Homestead can provide protections for a primary home even if it is held in a trust.
-The definition of a primary residence was also expanded to include a manufactured or mobile home.”
+The definition of a primary residence was also expanded to include a manufactured or mobile home."